-5.1 Agent Structure
+5.1.
+Agent Structure

-Looking at agent structure and specifically at agent and role definitions in the different meta-models, we can find that the ADELFE meta-model is quite different from the others because it tries to constrain the agent behavior with a cooperative attitude.
-In fact the ADELFE meta-model is not centered on the role notion because designers have to focus on the ability an agent possesses to detect and solve cooperation failures by observing cooperation rules.
-If a designer gives roles to agents, by describing a task or protocols, he/she will establish a fixed organization for these agents.
+Looking at agent structure and specifically at agent and role definitions in the different meta-models, we can find that the ADELFE meta-model is quite different from the others because it tries to constrain the agent behaviour with a cooperative attitude.
+Therefore, the ADELFE agent is defined as the composition of aptitudes, skills, characteristics, and representations.
+But the ADELFE meta-model is not centred on the role notion because designers have to focus on the ability an agent possesses to act, detect and solve cooperation failures by observing cooperation rules.
+Furthermore, if a designer gives roles to agents by describing a task or protocols he will establish a fixed organization for these agents.
 However, a fixed organization in an AMAS is not welcomed because this organization must evolve to enable the system adaptation (cf. section 5.3).

-The PASSI agent is the composition of some roles but each role is defined as the manifestation of the agent activity in some scenarios, it is associated with one or more communications and provides some services composing the capabilities offered by the agent's tasks (elementary agent behaviors).
+The PASSI agent is the composition of some roles but each role is defined as the manifestation of the agent activity in some scenarios, it is associated with one or more communications and provides some services composing the capabilities offered by the agent's tasks (elementary agent behaviours).
 This structure can be regarded as the expected consequence of PASSI authors commitment in following the agent specifications provided by FIPA.

 The Gaia agent is defined as a composition of roles.
-The specification of roles requires identifying the activities for which the role is responsible, including those activities that may require interactions with other agents, as well as the internal responsibilities of an agent.
-Once the abstract concept of role is translated into an actual agent, activities and responsibilities are translated into a set of services and a set of pragmatic activation and de-activation rules.
+The specification of roles requires identifying the activities for which the role is responsible, including those activities that may require interactions with other agents, as well as the internal responsibilities of an agent (i.e., responsibility with regard to those operational parameters of an application, both internal to the role itself or external to it, for which the role is personally responsible).
+Once the abstract concept of role is translated into an actual agent, activities and responsibilities translate into a set of services and a set of pragmatic activation and de-activation rules.

 Goal and plan are other elements that should be considered in discussing the agent structure.
-None of the considered methodologies decidedly deal with them that are, conversely, central in other approaches (for instance goals are at the base of requirements analysis in the Tropos [14] methodology).
+None of the considered methodologies decidedly deal with them that are very important in other approaches (for instance goals are at the base of requirement analysis in the Tropos [4] methodology).
 In ADELFE, the notion of goal is only used to determine skills, but is not defined in a formal context.
-In the same way, plans are not modeled because usually, in complex and open applications, designers do not know plans.
+In the same way, plans are not modelled because usually, in complex and open applications, designers do not know plans.
 A plan will be built at runtime by the global system.
 However, if designers do know a plan, they can manage it by defining appropriate aptitudes.
 In Gaia, the concept of "goal" is implicit in roles, because a role in an organization (and thus the agent in charge of playing such a role) is by definition identified to achieve some specific application sub-goals.
 Plans play no explicit role in Gaia, although one can somehow consider that the activities of a role may include some sort of planning activities.
 In PASSI, goals are considered as non functional requirements and they are attached to agents according to their duties.
 As an example we can consider response or computational time constraints for agents operating in real-time contexts like robotics.
-They are usually described in the requirements analysis documentation in form of text.
-As regards agents' plans, they are not seen as a structural element of the PASSI meta-model, and they are usually modeled in a near algorithmic form (activity diagrams used as flow charts) during the Task Specification phase.
+They are usually described in the requirement analysis documentation in form of text.
+As regards agents' plans, they are not seen as a structural element of the PASSI metamodel, and they are usually modelled in a near algorithmic form (activity diagrams used as flow charts) during the Task Specification phase.

-5.2 Agent Interaction Capabilities
+5.2.
+Agent Interaction Capabilities